RyperHUN/HourCounter/README.md

 Future Plans
 =================================

-1. Add Google Drive support
+1. Add Google Calendar support
 2. Motivation music
 3. Improved serialization
+4. Add support for daily time management
-4. Many more
+5. Many more

 Also if you want to join developing this application, feel free to email me.